takado8/myPortfolioFront/README.md

 # myPortfolioFront
- Web Crypto assets portfolio - keep track of your crypto investments.
+ Web crypto-assets portfolio - keep track of your crypto investments.

 * Uses OAuth2 with google account for authentication and user account creation.
 * Uses digital signatures to secure endpoint calls.